 - Improve UTI symptoms (17)

 Even though there’s some D-mannose in cranberries, you can add a D-mannose supplement to control UTIs.
 Some supplements contain both D-mannose and cranberry extract.
 Others are D-mannose alone.
 Several other studies show that cranberries help stop UTIs in women.
 Again, they even compared favorably to antibiotics (18).

 It’s always best to avoid antibiotics whenever you can.
 They destroy your dog’s gut health … and antibiotic-resistant bugs are increasing.
 Meaning infections are harder to treat.
 Save antibiotics for serious illness when you really need them.

 A Brazilian study in 2012 showed cranberry juice or capsules lowered UTI incidence by 35% (19).
 And in women with recurring UTIs, new infections were 39% lower over a 12-month period.

 The FDA Approves Of Cranberries (Sort Of)

 The FDA isn’t a fan of natural health.
 But even they grudgingly admit … cranberry products may reduce the risk of recurrent UTIs.
-In July 2020, they announced a Qualified Health Claim.
-They warned that the scientific evidence is “limited.”
-But they concluded …
+In July 2020, they announced a Qualified Health Claim, stating …

 “… there is limited credible scientific evidence for a qualified health claim for consumption of cranberry dietary supplement containing at least 500 mg of cranberry fruit powder (100% fruit) and reduced risk of recurrent UTI in healthy women, provided that both qualified health claims are appropriately worded so as to not mislead consumers.”